this-land-server/minecraft-vanilla-data-packs/README.md

 # This Land: Minecraft Vanilla Data Packs

 These are the data packs used on This Land's Vanilla server.
 Data packs should be added uncompressed in the `packs` folder.
+Pack folders **must** not contain any spaces.

 ## Deployment